How to Anchor a Boat in Canada

 5. When it’s time to leave, reel in all of the extra anchoring line and haul the anchor back into the boat.

-There’s no need to be afraid of anchoring your boat.
-With an understanding of the proper procedure and good technique, anyone can do it.
+There’s nothing to fear about anchoring your boat..
+With the right training and practice, anyone can do it.
 Just keep the safety and legal considerations in mind!

-In order to legally operate a boat in Canadian waters, you need to have your pleasure craft operator card on you at all times.
-So, register for our boater safety course today if you haven’t already!
+In order to legally operate a boat in Canadian waters, you need to have your Pleasure Craft Operator Card on you at all times.
+So, register to get your official Canadian boating license today if you don’t have one already!

-If you’re looking for more tips on boating safety or basic maneuvers, the National Boating Safety School is a great resource.
-Our boating license study guide is a useful tool for new boaters and those who want to review before taking their boating exam online.
+For more tips on boating safety and basic maneuvers, the National Boating Safety School is a great resource.
+Our boating safety manual is a useful tool for new boaters and anyone who wants to review the key facts before taking their